kosua20/herebedragons/README.md

 The following versions are (tentatively) planned:

-- DirectX (11 or 12), OpenGL ES
+- DirectX (12, and 9 or 11), OpenGL ES
 - other console hardwares
+- other engines
 - another raytracing approach

-In the directory of each version, one can find the source code, the corresponding resources (as each method has its own format/quality constraints), along with a readme describing the method and a few examples.
+In the directory of each version, you can find the source code, the corresponding resources (as each method has its own format/quality constraints), along with a readme describing the method and a few examples.

 ## Resources
 The scene is composed of four main elements: